helanga/Pewlett-Hackard-Analysis/README.md

 ![](images/mentoshi_eligi_table.PNG)

-- this table shows detail of mentoship_eligibility employees.and it has count of 1549 records.Now then hierachy of company has to deside is there enough peole in mentoship_eleigibility programme to train new employees?
+- This table shows detail of mentoship_eligibility employees.and it has count of 1549 records.Now then hierachy of company has to deside is there enough peole in mentoship_eleigibility programme to train new employees?

 ## Summery